Brown County, Wisconsin: Adjacent counties

 Green Bay, center, is the seat of Brown County.
 The city of Oconto (half cut off at the bottom right) is the county seat of Oconto County.
 Slightly above and much further right of Oconto is Oconto Falls, also in Oconto County.
 The somewhat larger city above Oconto Falls is Pulaski, which is in Brown County at the very border with Shawano County.
 Shawano County extends between Pulaski and past the edge of the photograph.

 The large city in the top right is Appleton, the county seat of Outagamie County.
 To the left of Appleton and across the northern edge of Lake Winnebago is Brillion in Calumet County.

 The village directly to the left of Green Bay and its immediate suburbs is Denmark, in Brown County.
 The smaller communities above and slightly to the left of Denmark (including Cooperstown, Maribel, and Kellnersville) are in Manitowoc County.

 Luxembourg (larger village in lower left) and Casco (half cut off at lower far left) are in Kewaunee County.

 Politics

 Since 1968, Brown County has voted for the Republican presidential candidate in all but two elections, 1996 and 2008.
 Democratic strength is concentrated in the city of Green Bay, while the suburban and rural areas typically vote Republican.
-Brown County is the only county home to an NFL stadium that voted for Donald Trump in 2020.